chalu/tcgm-fullstack-demo/DESIGN_EXPLANATION.md

 I elected to use pnpm workspaces as a monorepo structure for the project.
 This helps to better manage multiple sub-projects / modules within a single monolithic codebase, but with better dependency management and code reuse.

-For instance, [expressapp and logger](https://github.com/chalu/tcgm-fullstack-demo/tree/main/shared) are indipendent sub-modules which the backend `searchservice` adds as dependencies in its own package.json file.
+For instance, [expressbare and logger](https://github.com/chalu/tcgm-fullstack-demo/tree/main/shared) are indipendent sub-modules which the backend `searchservice` adds as dependencies in its own package.json file.
 With this, the `searchservice` focuses on implementing the `/search` endpoint and does not worry about setting up Express or logging

 ### API-first Approach